AlanDelip/SpringBoot-Template/README.md

 > *marks for compulsory configurations, and the others are optional

 - \* create database *sample*, and modify username and password in *resources/application.yaml*

+- \* if you're using IDE like Eclipse and IntelliJ, lombok plugin is needed for *@Data* and related annotations

 - download Sonar local server.
 Please configure maven setting in *./m2/settings.xml* for Sonar because it's based on it.
 Also, there's a shell script helping run sonar operations in *tool* directory.